yunusemre347/roulette/README.md

-Roulette game made with vanilla js.
+Roulette game is made with vanilla js.

 This project will be deployed soon.